OpenSuSE Man Pages

 those interactive commands applicable to alternate-display mode.

-Removes restrictions on which tasks are shown.
-This command
+Removes restrictions on what is shown.
+This command will

-that might be active.
-It also provides for an exit from pid
+children) commands that might be active.
+It also provides for

-Additionally, any window that has been scrolled will be reset
+Additionally, if the window has been scrolled it will be reset

 0 :Zero-Suppress toggle